• Skip to primary navigation

 • Try it with a sunny side up fried egg to the top of the rice.
 Skip the scramble step.

-• Make it kid-friendly. if your child is a picky eater, you can chop the veggies smaller so they won’t notice them or just use whatever veggies they prefer.
+• Make it kid-friendly by chopping the veggies smaller so they won’t notice them as much and just use whatever veggies they prefer.
 My daughter likes it with pineapple and carrot!
-Also reduce the amount of Korean chili paste to make it less spicy and just add chili crisp oil, siracha, or Gochugaru (Korean chili pepper flakes) to your portion if you’re craving extra heat.
+Also reduce the amount of Korean chili paste to make it less spicy and just add chili crisp oil, sriracha, or Gochugaru (Korean chili pepper flakes) to your portion after serving if you’re craving extra heat.

 chopsticks holding up bite of veggies and rice with sesame seeds and food in background

-• Since this is a quick stir-fry recipe, make sure all the ingredients are prepared and within reaching distance before you start cooking.
-You will not have time to chop or measure once the pan is heated.
+• Since this is a quick stir-fry recipe, make sure all the ingredients are prepared before you start cooking.

 • The oil has been enough every time I’ve made this but some pans will cause more sticking.
 If your rice is sticking to the bottom of the pan, you may need to add more oil to get a good fried rice texture.
 You can also use a spatula with a thinner edge for scraping and flipping the rice.